 6 that the interval between assemblies during which a chairman or vice-chairman is elected under No. 244 of the Convention does not count towards the term of office;

+resolves further

+1 that vice-chairmen of the TSAG and study groups should first be considered to assume the leadership role of any new activity in order to ensure equitable distribution of the tasks to achieve greater involvement by the vice-chairmen in the management and work of TSAG and the study groups;

+2 that the appointment of vice-chairmen should be limited to two candidates taking into account Resolution 70 (Rev. Busan, 2014) and resolves 2 of Resolution 58 (Rev. Busan, 2014) to ensure equitable geographical distribution among the ITU regions so as to ensure that every region is represented by at least by one or two competent and qualified candidates;

 invites Member States and Sector Members

 1 to support their successful candidates for such posts in ITU-T, and support and facilitate their task during their term of office;

-2
+2 to promote the nomination of women candidates for the posts of chairmen and vice-chairmen of the ITU-T study groups and for the posts of chairman and vice-chairmen of TSAG.

 ANNEX A (to Resolution 35)